 New club captain Tom Collins and his squad have been hard at work since the start since November and welcomed several of the leading U15s to their final practice before Christmas.

-They returned to action early in the new year and from 14 February the practices will be extended to include all senior members and colts who are U16 and above.
+They returned to action early in the new year and from 14 February the practices will be extended to include all senior members and Juniors who are U16 and above.